The Eidola Project book series will investigate all things that go bump in the night -- or worse!

 Sarah’s heart leapt to her throat, and she jumped back.
 She lost her footing, fell onto the outhouse seat, and dropped the lantern to the floor.
 She bent to retrieve it, thankful that the glass globe hadn’t broken.
 Sarah looked up and saw that Molly was gone.

-You’re imagining things, she told herself.
-Impossible.
+Impossible, she told herself.
 Must’ve dozed off, had a nightmare, and woke up when I dropped the lamp.

 Her heart still pounded in her chest, and Sarah took a deep breath to calm herself.

-Holding the lamp out before her once more, she crept out...
+Holding the lamp before her once more, she crept out.

-The supernatural always had the allure of forbidden fruit, ever since my mother refused to allow me to watch creature features on late night TV as a boy.
+The supernatural always had the allure of forbidden fruit, ever since my mother refused to allow me, as a boy, to watch creature features on late night TV.
 She caved-in.
-(Well, not literally!)
+(Well, not literally.)

 Write on the Sound Writers Conference